ajimenezh/CarND-Vehicle-Detection/writeup.md

 [video1]: ./output_videos/project_video.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading all the `vehicle` and `non-vehicle` images.
 I did this in the file `data_reader.py` in the function `get_data()`, that recursively gets all the images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Here is an example of one `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+Then, I explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
 Also, I experimented with different color spaces, which I later found that that had more relevance in obtaining a good solution.

-Here is an example using the blue color in `RGB` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`, and another using the gray scale to see the differences.
+Here, there is an example using the blue color in `RGB` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`, and another using the gray scale, to see the differences.
 Although the difference seems small, later in the classification, we will see that using the correct color space is essential:

 ![alt text][image2]
 ![alt text][image3]

-####2.
-Explain how you settled on your final choice of HOG parameters.
+#### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and in the end I decided to use as parameters `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.
-Also as the color space, at first I used the gray scale, which performed relatively well, but in the end I used all the channels in the `HSV` color space, because it worked the best.
+I tried various combinations of parameters, and in the end, I decided to use as parameters `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`.
+Also, as the color space, at first I used the gray scale, which performed relatively well, but in the end I used all the channels in the `HSV` color space, because it worked the best.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained the classifier in the file `classifier.py`.
 At first, I used a linear SVC, which later I substituted with a sigmoid kernel.
 With this classifier I trained various models with different HOG features (color spaces, parameters and color channels), and also I have mixed the HOF features with an histogram of the images to improve the results.